Dr.Christine ScruggsVeterinarian / Owner

 Dr. Christine Scruggs grew up in South Windsor and East Hartford, CT and graduated from Smith College in 1991.
-After a five year hiatus during which she worked in the biomedical and veterinary fields (specifically canine reproduction and genetics), she went on to the University of Pennsylvania School of Veterinary Medicine and graduated in 2000 as a "VMD".
+After a five year hiatus during which she worked in the biomedical and veterinary fields (specifically canine reproduction and genetics), she went on to the University of Pennsylvania School of Veterinary Medicine and graduated in 2000 as a 'VMD'.
 She and her husband Dave relocated to southeastern Connecticut in 2001 to raise their twin boys Jordan and Logan.
 Dr. Chris has been providing high quality veterinary care to the community since then.
-She also breeds and shows standard poodles in conformation and performance, establishing the "Tivin" kennel name in 1991.
+She also breeds and shows standard poodles in conformation and performance, establishing the 'Tivin' kennel name in 1991.
 Dr. Chris enjoys offering high quality veterinary services including small animal medicine, canine reproduction and genetics, soft tissue surgery, and working with a wide variety of small animal, avian, and exotic species.
 She is pictured here with her dog Caitlyn.

 Dave Scruggs was born and raised in Durham, NC and served six years in the United States Navy achieving a final rank of E-5.
 From 1985-1989 he was a sonar technician second class on the USS Narwhal, SSN-671, a nuclear powered fast attack submarine stationed in Groton, CT.
 While in the Navy, Mr. Scruggs was a sonar supervisor and upon leaving the armed services he continued employment as a communications specialist and analyst at Duke University in Durham, NC.
 After relocating with Dr. Chris to Connecticut, Dave worked as a contractor for Pfizer.
 He looks forward to managing the growth and development of DRAH along with his wife, and supporting the staff as a veterinary technician or receptionist when needed.
 Dr. and Mr. Scruggs have been married since 2000, and have a set of twin boys who were born in 2001.
 (Dave is pictured here with Ares)

 Wil grew up in New Hampshire and started volunteering at a veterinary clinic at the age of 14 until being old enough to hire.
 Wil left New Hampshire to live in the Rocky Mountains and attend the University of Montana where he received his associate’s degree before returning back to the east coast.
-Wil has a combined seven years of experience in the veterinary field.
-He currently lives in East Haddam with his three cats, Irish Wolfhound, and several freshwater aquariums.
+Wil has a combined nine years of experience in the veterinary field.
+He currently lives in East Haddam with his two cats, Irish Wolfhound, English Setter, and several freshwater aquariums.
 When not working or taking care of his pets, Wil enjoys spending time gaming, reading and exploring the outdoors with his camera.
 (Wil is pictured here with Rio, his Irish Wolfhound)

 Mrs. Sandra Talbot is a long-time resident of Connecticut and has been a groomer for over 18 years.
 She attended grooming school at the Connecticut K-9 Education center in Newington and then went on to hone her advanced grooming skills by attending master grooming seminars for scissoring and show dogs.
 Sandy concentrates on producing immaculate pet trims and is well versed in grooming a variety of breeds and mixes.
 She is also the proud owner of Gracie and Micah, standard poodles she adopted from Dr. Chris.
 Sandy is married to Doug Talbot (retired from the US Coast Guard) and has 3 children and 6 grandchildren.
 Sandy is also involved in showing her dogs with Dr. Chris and maintains the show and pet trims on her dogs (pictured with Gracie to the left).